 We seek applicants with deep interest in the study of international policy (including international relations, national security, development, and human rights).
 We also seek applicants with relevant experience and knowledge who are keen to share expertise with others, take advantage of the research and policy engagement opportunities we provide, exercise leadership in classes and student groups, and participate regularly at our international policy events.

 Is the Weiser Fellowship purely a funding opportunity, or are Weiser fellows part of an educational community and/or accountable for contributing to the Weiser Diplomacy Center?

 Prospective fellows who do not require the full $12,500 in tuition support, either because they receive other sources of tuition funding or obtain a GSI position, should still consider becoming part of the WDC fellowship community.
 Their experience, knowledge, and interest are all crucial to our vibrant international policy community.

-If you have any questions regarding this fellowship, please contact Zuzana Wiseley, WDC's program coordinator (firstname.lastname@example.org).
+If you have any questions regarding this fellowship, please contact Zuzana Wiseley, WDC's assistant program manager (firstname.lastname@example.org).